realdasha/f1/README.md

-# f1
-F1 data science project
+# F1 data science project
+This project is based on the Kaggle dataset "Formula 1 World Championship (1950 - 2024)".

+Project includes dataset analysis and hypothesis testing.